chinesefirewall/Automatic_Video_Trimmer/README.md

 # Automatic_Video_Trimmer
-This also is part my thesis data engineering section and it uses a trigger sound to trim videos in a specified location.
+This also is part of a projec's data engineering and it uses a trigger sound to trim videos in a specified location.